keboola/developers-docs/integrate/jobs/index.md

 {% endhighlight %}

 This means that the job was created (and `waiting` in the queue) and will automatically start executing.
-From the above response, the most important part is `url` which gives you URL of the resource for [Job status polling](https://en.wikipedia.org/wiki/Polling_(computer_science)).
+From the above response, the most important part is `url`, which gives you the URL of the resource for [Job status polling](https://en.wikipedia.org/wiki/Polling_(computer_science)).

 ## Job Polling
 If you want to get the actual job result, poll the [Job API](http://docs.syrupqueue.apiary.io/#reference/jobs/job/view-job-detail) for the current state of the job.
-For example, to poll for the above job, send a `GET` request to `https://syrup.keboola.com/queue/job/189164612` with `X-StorageApi-Token` header containing your Storage token:
+For example, to poll for the above job, send a `GET` request to `https://syrup.keboola.com/queue/job/189164612` with the `X-StorageApi-Token` header containing your Storage token:

 {% highlight bash %}
 curl --header "X-StorageAPI-Token: storage-token" https://syrup.keboola.com/queue/job/189164612